aspizu/neocities-sync/README.md

 ### Deploy a Vite/Astro/Next.js app to neocities

+Run your build command.
+Given that your build output is in the `dist` directory, we can use `neocities-sync` to upload the files to neocities.

 ```bash
 neocities-sync --username foo --password bar --path dist --ignore-disallowed-file-types --state .state
 ```

 Here, we use `--state .state` to store the state outside the `dist` directory because it will be emptied on every build.

+Now, every time you make changes to your app, re-run the build command and then run `neocities-sync`.
+It will only upload the files that have been modified.

 ## User Interface